 We’ve caught up with friends ( old and new, our old London friends from Forest School and new friends from my bloggers’ group and another travelling family that we plan to go to K2 with) and London family and that’s been great, but taking time off work like that is so incredibly hard for me.
 My time has just evaporated and I’m way, way behind.
 At the moment I don’t have Chef to help me either, he’s in work, asleep or training, so everything is down to me and there aren’t enough hours in the day.

-This is not the life I want, I want my freedom back!
+I’m overwhelmed as many working mums are.
+This is not the life I want and I want my freedom back!

 I want hotels no matter how humble, eating out on healthy food for $1 a head, no daily drudge of shopping, washing up and laundry, no tiny houses with contents of backpacks spread all over floors because we’re here too long to not drag everything out of bags, but there’s nowhere to put our gear or bags if we DO unpack.
 I hate mess, I hate clutter, This version of nomadic life sucks.
 I want to be on the road.